 The study concluded that better protection is needed for patients driving in higher change in velocity crashes.

 I’m Ed Smith, a Sacramento Personal Injury Attorney with the primary accident information site on the web, AutoAccident.com.
 If you or someone you love has been injured in a motor vehicle collision, call me now at 916-921-6400.
-If you are outside the Sacramento area, you can call at 800-404-5400 for free, friendly advice.
 You can find out more about our office by looking either Yelp or on Avvo, the attorney raring site.